• About

 Tips and Tricks

-• Use a wide pot with a lid.
+• Use a wide pot.
 The asparagus spears will reduce in length once you chop off the bottom 1.5".
 Make sure the pot is wider than the spears, so the asparagus can lay flat in the boiling water.

 • Remove the asparagus when you see the change in colors.
 Raw asparagus (photo on the left) will turn to a darker color green (photo on the right) once it's blanched.